Can Orbital Energy Group Inc. (OEG) Remain Competitive?

 OEG’s Market Performance

-OEG stocks went up by 144.09% for the week, with a monthly jump of 81.47% and a quarterly performance of 23.03%, while its annual performance rate touched 961.11%.
-The volatility ratio for the week stands at 15.68% while the volatility levels for the past 30 days are set at 11.72% for Orbital Energy Group Inc..
-The simple moving average for the period of the last 20 days is 63.18% for OEG stocks with a simple moving average of 84.03% for the last 200 days.
+OEG stocks went down by -36.13% for the week, with a monthly jump of 30.48% and a quarterly performance of -9.63%, while its annual performance rate touched 541.85%.
+The volatility ratio for the week stands at 16.81% while the volatility levels for the past 30 days are set at 14.12% for Orbital Energy Group Inc..
+The simple moving average for the period of the last 20 days is 44.06% for OEG stocks with a simple moving average of 70.87% for the last 200 days.

 Analysts’ Opinion of OEG